 Generally, there are two kinds of business proposals: solicited and unsolicited.

-When a company is looking for a vendor to help them fulfill a need, they’ll often put out an RFP (request for proposal) that outlines the time frame for consideration and what solicitors should include in the pitch.
-This kind of situation is great because the RFP gives you a clear idea of how to make a business proposal to this client.
-However, it also means other companies will be actively bidding for that contract, which means more competition and pressure to offer a more “competitive” contract (i.e. cut your price).
+When a company is looking for a vendor to help them fulfill a need, they’ll often put out an RFP (request for proposal), which outlines the time frame for consideration and what solicitors should include in the pitch.
+This is an example of a solicited proposal.

-You can also make an unsolicited business proposal to a company that has not put out an RFP.
+You can also write an unsolicited business proposal letter to a company that has not put out an RFP.
 This kind of proposal has a higher chance of being ignored, especially if you don’t put in the work to figure out how to make a business proposal stand out to that potential client.
-But when an unsolicited business proposal letter gets a response, that prospect is likely not talking to other vendors, and you have a great opportunity to build a lasting, profitable client relationship.

-You want your proposal to appeal directly to your audience, so here are some important questions to keep in mind as you put it together:
+You want your proposal to appeal directly to your audience, so here are some important questions to keep in mind as you’re writing a business proposal: